 With a stunning display and plenty of storage, the HP OMEN is more than capable of meeting your creative needs.
-This is a great laptop for video editing for beginners and experts alike.
+This is a great system for beginners and experts alike.

-Created with the idea that video, audio, and software should run in harmony, this HP ProBook combines quality design with the performance you need in order to create your vision.
+Created with the idea that video, audio, and software should run in harmony, this HP ProBook combines quality design with the performance you need to create your vision.

 There’s also the opportunity to choose whether you would like up to 512GB of internal storage, making it a laptop that can handle almost any job you need to get done.